Singapore is getting food supplies despite Malaysia's virus curbs

-SINGAPORE, March 18 (Reuters) - Most of Singapore’s wholesalers and retailers received their supply of fresh food even after neighbouring Malaysia implemented movement restrictions to stop the spread of the coronavirus, a Singapore minister said on Wednesday.
+SINGAPORE (Reuters) - Most of Singapore’s wholesalers and retailers received their supply of fresh food even after neighboring Malaysia implemented movement restrictions to stop the spread of the coronavirus, a Singapore minister said on Wednesday.

 Other goods such as pharmaceuticals and infant diapers have also managed to come through to Singapore, Chan Chun Sing, Singapore’s minister for trade and industry, said in a Facebook post.